CHARITARTH-T/CHARITARTH-T/README.md

 - 👋 Hi, I’m CHARITARTH-T
 - 👀 I’m interested a Computer Science Student
-- 🌱 I’m currently Studying at CVR COLLEGE OF ENGINEERING
+- 🌱 I attended CVR College of Engineering , Hyderabad.

 <!---
 CHARITARTH-T/CHARITARTH-T is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.